WhirlyFan/financial-filtering/README.md

       ```
       npm install -g pnpm
       ```
-2. Install and run the dev server (make sure to do this in the /ui/ directory)
+2. Install and run the dev server (Don't forget to run these commands in the working directory!)
       ```
       pnpm install
       ```